EduardoDuQuesne/user-notes/README.md

-    # User Notes with Authentication
+# User Notes With Authentication

 ## Setup